amangit1314/Coursewave/remaining.md

 ----------------- COURSE ------------------------------------------
 8. Course Item (
-    [] - Add course to wishlist
+    [x] - Add course to wishlist
-    [] - Status of wishlisted course item
+    [x] - Status of wishlisted course item
-    [] - on tap again remove from wishlist
+    [x] - on tap again remove from wishlist
 )
 9. Course Details (
     [] - back button, coursewave logo and course name can conflict in ui handle the scenarios in course details header (mobile view only)
-    [] - mobile view breadcrumn the course name is not showing [] - enrolled students count, from backend
+    [x] - mobile view breadcrumn the course name is not showing [x] - enrolled students count, from backend
     [] - Course level
-    [] - the course right section of big screen one is comming down in the mobile view for mobile view think about something different organization or just (flex-reverse [only in mobile view])
+    [x] - the course right section of big screen one is comming down in the mobile view for mobile view think about something different organization or just (flex-reverse [only in mobile view])
     [x] - share course url
     [] - apply `couponCode` from couponCode dialog on course details page.
-    [] - add to cart
+    [x] - add to cart
     [] - Course Enrollment
     [] - Course purchase
-    [] - Course allocation
     [] - Course purchased email
     [] - Successfully enrolled in course notification [] - Course content (